MHCPPrograms/worlds-documentation/docs/npcs/maze_runner/02-game_and_player_controller.md

 ![Countdown](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/u3jcev5t7ccy16ma59bn.png)

 To create the logic needed to spawn the player into the game area we will first need to create a new spawn point using a gizmo in the desktop editor.
-Once you have added the spawn point to the world position it in the south west corner of the game area at position `hz.Vec3(32,1,-32)`.
+Once you have added the spawn point to the world position it in the south east corner of the game area at position `hz.Vec3(32,1,-32)`.
 We leave some spacing either side as these will be solid walls when we eventually render the maze.
 Remember to disable the `Spawn on start` option in the properties.

 ![Add Spawn Point](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/ga8pj4kcstsj7idz3doa.png)